ZupIT/charlescd/compass/README.md

 - [**GNU Make**](https://www.gnu.org/software/make/)

 ### **Configuration**
-If you want to run your application locally you will need a metric provider datasource running on the port 9090.
+If you want to run your application locally, you will need a metric provider data source running on port 9090.

-### **On your terminal**
+### **1. On your terminal**

 Inside the root folder, run the following command: